-Emanuel Sosinsky, President: Manny was an aero-space engineer who retired after working for a major firm based in New Jersey.
+Emanuel Sosinsky, Vice President: Manny was an aero-space engineer who retired after working for a major firm based in New Jersey.
 Manny has played in the RSO's second violin section for over 35 years, and has served on the board of trustees for more than 10 years.
 He has been chairman of the Orchestra Committee.
 Manny is in charge of the Archives Committee, which identifies and preserves items of value relating to the RSO's history.
 He supervises all the graphic and audio material for the orchestra.
 He has served as President and Vice President.
 Manny's involvement with the music community is a great asset to the RSO in recruiting, fundraising, and orchestra relations.
 He and his wife Janet (who is a pianist) play in the Naomi Miller Trio.
 Manny also presents concerts locally with pianist Luis Merlo.
 Manny and Janet live in Fair Lawn.

 Christianna Lee, Secretary: Christianna was born in Bethesda, MD and grew up in Bergen County, NJ.
 She graduated from Nyack College where she earned a degree in English literature and completed postgrad studies in literary criticism at New York University.
 She has served in the editorial department of the Computer Science division of Pearson Education/Prentice Hall, where she spearheaded publication and marketing initiatives.
 She has also taught English abroad and was a cultural correspondent for a nationally syndicated English language newspaper.
 Currently, Ms. Lee lives in Harrington Park, NJ and works in executive recruiting.

-Allan Plage, Treasurer: Allan holds an MBA in accounting and finance from Columbia University in New York City.
+Allan Plage, Co-treasurer: Allan holds an MBA in accounting and finance from Columbia University in New York City.
 He is a semi-retired practicing accountant and consultant through his own firm in Ridgewood, and is a Certified Public Accountant – CPA (New York State).
 He is married with no children and lives with his wife on Heights Road in Ridgewood.
 Allan loves music but does not play an instrument.

-Dave Ackerman, Assistant Treasurer: A lifelong resident of Ho-Ho-Kus, Dave is the RSO Stage Manager since 2015 and a Board member since 2016.
+Dave Ackerman, Co-treasurer: A lifelong resident of Ho-Ho-Kus, Dave is the RSO Stage Manager since 2015 and a Board member since 2016.
 After graduating from Ridgewood High School he joined Citizens First National Bank where he helped install the bank’s first computer and was programmer analyst and data processing manager.
 He has had extensive experience in the railroad historical field including 20 years on the board of the National Railway Historical Society.
 Dave is treasurer of St. Bartholomew's Church in Ho-Ho-Kus.
 He has no musical talent but has loved great music for over 50 years.

 Knarig Khatchadurian Meyer, Ph.D., Trustee: Upon receiving her Masters (MS) & Doctoral (PhD) degrees in nutrition and epidemiology from Columbia University in NYC, she joined the City University of New York as an assistant professor of Health & Nutritional Sciences at Lehman College.
 She was the founder and president of Bergen Nutrition & Weight Centers located in Fort Lee, Westwood and Ridgewood.
 She is a board member of many organizations including the Tri-state American Armenian Health Professional Organization, American Cancer Society - Bergen Chapter, the Rotary Club of Ridgewood and was past president of the Armenian Nursing & Rehabilitation Center in Emerson, NJ, to name a few.
 She has served on the Governor’s Obesity Prevention Task Force, Bergen County Nutrition & Physical Activity Council and is a member of the American Academy of Nutrition & Dietetics.
 In addition to playing in a number of student orchestras, she has also played in quartets and community orchestras in Beirut, Lebanon.
 In 2000 she joined the 2nd violin section of the RSO.
 The last several years, she has served the RSO as president and vice president, as chairperson of the Nominations and Fundraising Committees, and presently as a board member.
 She has chaired very successful Dinner & Fashion Show fundraisers..
 She is married to Dr. Ralph C. Meyer and has two sons, Ara & Armen.
 She lives in Ridgewood with her family.